panchiniak/proc-stuff/README.md

 6.  <https://www.drupal.org/docs/drupal-apis/routing-system/structure-of-routes> → **_csrf_token**: should be used and set to 'TRUE' for any URLs that perform actions or operations that do not use a form callback.
 See [Access checking on routes](https://drupal.org/node/3048359) for details.

-7. Create access check services as per: "Additionally, you have to add the access class as a service by adding an entry in example.services.yml." (<https://www.drupal.org/docs/8/api/routing-system/access-checking-on-routes/advanced-route-access-checking>)
+7. Create access check services as per: "Additionally, you have to add the access class as a service by adding an entry in example.services.yml." (<https://www.drupal.org/docs/8/api/routing-system/access-checking-on-routes/advanced-route-access-checking>) **Wip**

 8. Consider validating the proc ID slugs in routes by using regular expressions, as it is shown here: <https://www.drupal.org/node/2399239> (`name``:``'[a-zA-Z]+'`)